blidarescub/Basic_OS/README.md

 Running.
 ========

-There are some errors with the PIT on Bochs and QEMU.
+Since the PIT on Bochs and QEMU is fast, they are not recommended to use to run the Basic OS.
 You can create a new virtual machine for the Basic OS in the VirtualBox, for example.

 Need help?
 ==========